-Note: If you would like to use an older version of Minecraft (1.12 or before), in addition to downloading an older WorldEdit (version 6), you will also need the older WorldEditCUI mod by Mumfrey.
-Note that this version requires LiteLoader (installation instructions on that page) instead of Fabric.
+Note: If you would like to use an older version of Minecraft (1.12 or earlier), in addition to downloading an older WorldEdit (version 6), you may also need the old WorldEditCUI mod by Mumfrey.
+Note that this mod requires LiteLoader (installation instructions on that page) instead.